q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Abstract

 \section{Abstract}

-Basing on some Quantum Double construction, we introduce $q$-analogs of partial derivatives in entries of the matrix $L$ generating a Reflection Equation algebra, associated with a Hecke symmetry.
-The product of the matrix $L$ and that composed of ``quantum partial derivatives" generates a so-called modified Reflection Equation algebra, which is in a sense similar to the enveloping algebra $U(gl(N))$.
+In this paper we are dealing with the Reflection Equation algebra $\MM(R)$, associated with a $GL_N$ type Hecke symmetry $R$.
+In this algebra we define the $q$-analogs of the partial derivatives $\pa_j^i$ in generators $m_i^j$ of $\MM(R)$.
+The product $\hL = MD$ of two matrices $M=\|m_i^j\|$ and $D=\|\partial_i^j\|$ turns out to be a generating matrix of a modified Reflection Equation algebra $\hLL(R)$ which is similar to the universal enveloping algebra $U(gl_N)$ in many aspects.
+Central elements of the modified Reflection Equation algebra give rise to $q$-Casimir operators in a representation of $\hLL(R)$ in the algebra $\MM(R)$.

-In the Reflection Equation algebras we introduce $q$-analogs of the $U(gl(N))$ Casimir elements.
-Basig on the representation theory we define an action of the $q$-Casimir operators on another copy of Reflection Equation algebra.
-We write down the eigenvectors and eigenvalues of the first (simplest) of these operators and formulate a conjecture about the spectrum of the higher $q$-Casimir operators.

-At last, we introduce an analog of the normal ordering for the $q$-differential operators and define $q$-cut-and-joint operators.
-In several explicit examples we express some of $q$-cut-and-join operators via the $q$-Casimir ones.
+We perform a spectral analysis of the first $q$-Casimir operator and formulate a conjecture about the spectrum of the higher ones.
+At last, we define the normal ordering for the $q$-differential operators and inroduce the $q$-cut-and-join operators.
+In several explicit examples we express some of $q$-cut-and-join operators via the $q$-Casimir ones by analogy with the classical case.

 {\bf AMS Mathematics Subject Classification, 2010:} 81R50